Epstein–Barr virus–associated lymphoproliferative diseases: Angioimmunoblastic T cell lymphoma

 The diagnosis of AITL depends on demonstrating TFH cells expressing the appropriated markers, particularly CXCL13; the presence of EBV+ cells supports the diagnosis.
 The malignant TFH cells in AITL have mutations in their TET2, IDH2, and RHOA genes in 30–83% of cases whereas the malignant cells in PTCL, NOS exhibit these mutations in 17%, 0%, and 0% of cases, respectively.
 Mutations in TET2 are the most prevalent (48% to 83% of cases) in AITL and generally occur in advanced-stage disease.
 Further study may add the presence of these mutations, particularly TET2, to AITL's diagnostic criteria.
 The prognosis of ATIL has been poor.
 As rated by the International Prognostic Index (more severe disease with increasing score), 14% of AITL patients presented with an IPI score of 0–1, 59% with a score of 2–3, and 28% with a score of 4–5.
-The five-year overall survival for patients with scores of 0–1 andr 4–5 are 56% and 25%, respectively, when treated with a recommended CHOP or a CHOP-like chemotherapy regimen.
+The five-year overall survival for patients with scores of 0–1 and 4–5 are 56% and 25%, respectively, when treated with a recommended CHOP or a CHOP-like chemotherapy regimen.
 The addition of etoposide or the proteasome inhibitor, bortezomib, to CHOP regimens has modestly increased overall and complete response rates.
 Autologous hematopoietic stem cell transplantation likewise appears to improve the results of CHOP regimens.
 Small studies have found that patients with refractory or relapsed AITL have positive responses to pralatrexate, romidepsin, belinostat, brentuximab vedotin, lenalidomide, alisertib, and mogamulizumab.
 These drugs are being further studied for their usefulness for refractory and relapsed as well as initially untreated AITL.